-CHWs, promotores de salud, community health aides, peer educators — have you ever heard these titles and wondered what the difference is?
+CHW, promotor de salud, community health aide, peer educator — have you ever heard these titles and wondered what the difference is?

 Those are various names that describe frontline public health workers that specialize in working in communities.
-Their focus is to help people increase their quality of life, prevent diseases, and manage treatment for existing health conditions, thus preventing complications.
+Their focus is to help people increase their quality of life.
+They do this by helping prevent diseases, educating communities, and giving them the knowledhe and tools to manage treatment for existing health conditions, thus preventing complications.
 For simplicity, this article refers to all these similar roles as community health workers (CHWs).

 Knowing what a CHW does can be confusing.
 That’s why we decided to put together a list of the most commonly asked questions about this workforce.
 Read on to learn more about what a CHW is, what one does, where they work, and other topics specific to this field.

 Frequently Asked Questions About Community Health Workers, What they do, and where they are